canijstartij/ijstartcanon/index.rst

 ij.start.canon || ij start canon setup
 #############

-If you have a Canon printer at your home or office and want the driver, go to URL ij.start.canon.
+If you have a Canon printer at your home or office and want the driver, go to URL `ij.start.canon <https://ijcanstartij.readthedocs.io/en/latest/index.html>`_
+.
 Here you can download and install the driver for your canon printer.
 It will guide you through the steps to download and install and also how you can set up your canon printer with different devices via the wired or wireless method.

 |
 .. image:: get-started-button.png